 - a.
 The LEMA Order review identified in Section 7 shall be conducted in a manner to determine if further revisions to the order are necessary at that time.
-The committee, in conjunction with KDA-DWR and the District, shall review: - i.
+The LEMA Advisory Committee, in conjunction with KDA-DWR and the District, shall review: - i.
 The water use reports and imagery of end gun acres reduced will be examined alongside BBGMDMOD results to determine annual water use in the LEMA area.
 When evaluating the effects of the amount of water savings achieved, if there is a different distribution of water savings that has the same hydrologic result as demonstrated with the BBGMDMOD and approved by the Chief Engineer, then the program will be considered successful and no modified controls will be necessary. - ii.
 The augmentation wellfield implementation will be reviewed to determine the effect augmentation has on the immediate area surrounding the wellfield.
 The goal for augmentation implementation is a fully-operational peak 15 cfs wellfield and delivery system to the Rattlesnake Creek stream channel. - b.
-If during future LEMA Order reviews, the capacity of the augmentation wellfield is either insufficient or excessive, the appropriate modifications to the augmentation wellfield will be made to come in line with the hydrologic conditions as determined by BBGMDMOD.
+If during the LEMA Order review, the capacity of the augmentation wellfield is either insufficient or excessive, the appropriate modifications to the augmentation wellfield will be made to come in line with the hydrologic conditions as determined by BBGMDMOD.
 These modifications will be based on the most up-to-date modeling available at the time.
-The District will plan to have BBGMDMOD updated and calibrated six months prior to the review outlined in Section 7 and 8.

-Revised: 12/13/18 Page | 11 Request for LEMA Status: DISTRICT APPROVED From GMD5 Board a.
-While this program is being undertaken, the District stakeholders request that any impairment complaint filed in the District while the LEMA plan is in effect, which is based upon either water supply issues or a regional decline impairment cause, be received by the Chief Engineer, and be investigated by the Chief Engineer with consideration to the ongoing LEMA activities.
+The District will plan to have BBGMDMOD updated and calibrated six months prior to the review outlined in Section 7 and 8. - c.
+Following the LEMA Order review, if the LEMA Advisory Committee, with assistance from KDA-DWR and the District, determines that an augmentation wellfield cannot reasonably satisfy the District's obligations contained herein, the District shall explore additional methods to meet said obligations, including but not limited to the possible the retirement of additional water rights.
+If those attempts are not successful and the District is not able to meet its obligations, then the District shall submit a written request to the a.
+While this program is being undertaken, the District stakeholders request that any impairment complaint filed in the District while the LEMA plan is in effect, which is based upon either water supply issues or a regional decline impairment cause, be received by the Chief Engineer, and be investigated by the Chief Engineer with consideration to the on-going LEMA activities.